Setup

 }Use in Composer

-In Cursor's Composer (Cmd+I / Ctrl+I), the AI will automatically have access to the CtxVault tools.
+In Cursor's Composer (Cmd+I / Ctrl+I), the AI will automatically have access to the ctxvault tools.
 Ask it to remember decisions or recall past context while coding.

 Python & Node.js SDKs

-Integrate CtxVault directly into your application code for maximum control over when and what to remember.
+Integrate ctxvault directly into your application code for maximum control over when and what to remember.

 Install

-pip install ctxvault
+pip install ctxvault-sdk

 npm install ctxvault